 PCK vs PSV Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's ECN Czech T10 Super Series Match - June 21st, 2020

+PSV vs PCK Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's ECN Czech T10 Super Series Match - June 21st, 2020

-- Here are a few tips to help you pick your Dream11 team for PCK vs PSV match of the ECN Czech T10 Super Series 2020.
+- Here are a few tips to help you pick your Dream11 team for PSV vs PCK match of the ECN T10 Super Series Week 2 2020.

-- Prague CC Knights take on Prague Spartans Vanguards in Match 6 of the ECN Czech T10 Super Series.
+- Prague CC Knights take on Prague Spartans Vanguards in the final of the ECN T10 Super Series Week 2.

-The final league fixture of the ECN Czech T10 Super Series Week 2 pits the Prague CC Knights against table-toppers Prague Spartans Vanguards.
+It's a Prague derby in the final of the ECN Czech T10 Super Series Week 2 as the Knights battle the Spartans Vanguards at the Velvary Cricket Ground.

-With wins against the both the Vinohrady teams, Prague Spartans Vanguards are already assured of the top spot and will head into the final regardless of this game.
-However, this isn't case for the Knights, who are chasing one of the other knockout spots.

-Although the Knights could still qualify with a loss owing to NRR, they would not want to leave their qualifications hopes to luck.
-They are in for a tough day with only the Vanguards standing between them and a place in the knockouts.
+The Spartans Vanguards have been the team to beat, and finished atop the points table in the league phase.
+Their opponents, the Knights, had to take a longer route to the final via a thumping win against Vinohrady Biancos in the first knockout game.

+The game is nicely poised, with the Knights already pulling off an upset earlier today against the Vanguards, and the former will be hoping for another such performance.
+With all to play for in the final, both sides should go all out with an enticing game in the offing.

 Squads to choose from